Youth Around Prince George

 Our caring community health providers are passionate about helping children, youth, families, and seniors live well.
 They believe in guiding each individual through a holistic approach to health that embodies all aspects of physical, mental, and social well-being to support people to live healthier, happier lives.

 Responsibilities and abilities

-Reporting to YAP’s Program Coordinator, the Access Worker provides a wide range of emotional and practical support for at risk youth attending YAP’s drop-in, and facilitates access to the wider range of services within the YAP hub as indicated.
-The Access Worker aids YAP’s program coordinator identify, deliver, and measure programs and services that focus on empowering youth to make positive change.
-This position works from a minimal barrier, harm reduction perspective to build relationship and rapport with, and help meet the needs of, at risk youth.
+Reporting to the YAP & Peer Support Coordinator, the Peer Support Worker provides a wide range of emotional and practical support for at risk youth attending YAP’s drop-in, and facilitates access to the wider range of services within the YAP / Foundry Wellness Center, as indicated.
+The Peer Support Worker aids the YAP & Peer Support Coordinator to identify, deliver, and measure programs and services that focus on empowering youth to make positive change.
+The Peer Support Worker works from a minimal barrier and a harm reduction perspective to build relationships and rapport with at risk youth and helps them meet their needs.

-- Demonstrated knowledge of and experience working with at risk youth
+- Demonstrated knowledge of issues facing at risk youth

 - Strong personal and professional boundaries

 - Commitment to low-barrier, non-judgmental, and harm reduction approaches

 - Ability to develop respectful rapport and relationships with young people and their families